feathersjs/feathers/docs/guides/basics/hooks.md

 ## Generating a hook

-Let's generate a hook that lets us log the total runtime of a service method to the console.
+Let's generate a hook that logs the total runtime of a service method to the console.

 ```sh
 npx feathers generate hook
 ```

 We call our hook `log-runtime` and confirm the type with enter to make it an `around` hook.

 <LanguageBlock global-id="ts">